Krishan36/UK-General-Election/README.md

 # UK General Election (2010 - 2019) Power BI Dashboard

-This Power BI dashboard offers a comprehensive and interactive analysis of the **UK General Elections from 2010 to 2019**.
+This Power BI dashboard offers a comprehensive and interactive analysis of **UK General Elections between 2010 and 2019**.

 ## Key Features